I am an Assistant Professor in the Department of Philosophy at the University of Toronto. I have taught here since 2011.

 My research mainly pertains to the semantics of natural language (albeit from a fairly philosophical point-of-view), as well as related issues in meta-ethics and certain parts of epistemology.

 I wrote a dissertation on imperatives at the University of Michigan, Ann Arbor, where I was a Ph.D. student from 2006-11.
 While there, I worked with Allan Gibbard, Thony Gillies, Eric Swanson, and Rich Thomason.

 I still work on imperatives.
-I also work on conditionals, Expressivism, modals (especially modals that encode normative information), and, often, on all three of these things at once.
-Take a look at my papers page to see my published work and some work in progress.
+I also work on conditionals, Expressivism, modals (for some reason or other, I'm really interested in modals that encode normative information), and often all three at once.
+Take a look at my research page to see my published work and some work in progress.

 I was born in Omaha, Nebraska, and attended the University of Nebraska - Lincoln from 2002-05, where I was taught by Mark van Roojen and Al Casullo.
 My twin brother Simon is a professor of linguistics at Rutgers.

 I live in Toronto with my partner (Katharine), dog (Milo), and cat (Rori).